Updated March 31, 2026

 Coverage commonly centers on bodily injury, property damage, slip and fall, customer injury, third-party claims, legal defense, and, depending on the policy, building damage, storm damage, theft, business interruption, and equipment breakdown.
 Exact dog boarding insurance coverage in Rhode Island varies by carrier and policy form.

-The main requirement in the data provided is workers' compensation for businesses with 1 or more employees, with exemptions for sole proprietors and partners.
+The main requirement is workers' compensation for businesses with 1 or more employees, with exemptions for sole proprietors and partners.
 Many commercial leases also ask for proof of general liability coverage, so your dog boarding insurance requirements in Rhode Island may include certificates before move-in or renewal.

 Dog boarding insurance cost in Rhode Island can vary based on facility size, employee count, services offered, lease requirements, claims history, and whether you need general liability, commercial property, professional liability, or workers' compensation.
 Coastal location and storm exposure can also affect pricing.